General Graduate Housing Information

-We are very happy to welcome you to New York University and to the Graduate School of Arts and Science (GSAS).
-We are pleased to write you about the special housing option available through the MacCracken Housing Program (MHP).
+The Graduate School of Arts and Science (GSAS) offers a special housing opportunity available through the MacCracken Housing Program (MHP).
 The MacCracken Housing Program is a unique housing program offered by GSAS to our doctoral students during their first year of study.
 Complete details about applying for the housing are provided in the program summary.

 MHP provides housing in converted two-bedroom apartments located in Stuyvesant Town.